 You first need to fulfil some eligibility criteria.
 You can apply as a family under the Family Scheme or as a single under the Joint Single Scheme.
-The general rule of thumb is that you cannot apply alone, must be a Singaporean (who is at least 21 years old under the Family Scheme; at least 35 years old for the Joint Singles Scheme) and must show that your gross household income is $1,500/month or less.
+The general rule of thumb is that you cannot apply alone, and must be a Singaporean (who is at least 21 years old under the Family Scheme; at least 35 years old for the Joint Singles Scheme) and must show that your gross household income is $1,500 per month or less.

 On the HDB Public Rental Scheme, HDB rental flat prices can be extremely low.
 Depending on their household income, successful applicants then pay a subsidised rent of $26 to $275 each month.
 This is different from the Parenthood Provisional Housing Scheme (PPHS).

 However, most of us reading this don’t qualify for the HDB public rental scheme and will need to rent on the open market.
-So how much are HDB rental prices in Singapore?
+So how much are Singapore rental prices?